Linda Carter: Temporary departures

 In May 2016, Bright announced that she was pregnant with her second child, and on 28 September 2016 it was confirmed that Bright would take six months maternity leave.
 Linda's on screen departure aired on 25 December 2016.
 Bright interrupted her maternity leave for two episodes in March 2017, a voiceover on 14 March 2017 and on 23 May 2017 and a physical appearance on 16 March 2017.

 Bright returned to filming full-time on 22 April 2017, and after making a guest appearance on 30 June 2017, her full-time return aired on 7 August.

 Bright announced her third pregnancy on 22 March 2021 and departed on 21 September 2021 for maternity leave.
 She made one-off appearances on 28 and 31 December 2021.

 Alcoholism

 In September 2019, it was confirmed that an upcoming storyline would see Linda battle with alcoholism.
 EastEnders revealed that it was working with Drinkaware for the story.
 The storyline began in November 2019 playing a central part of the year's Christmas and New Year episodes.
 It was announced in December that Linda would be featuring in a special episode centering around her alcoholism on New Year's Eve, with the prognosis saying, "The entire special episode will be shown from Linda's perspective as her drinking problem spirals out of control".
 EastEnders senior executive producer Kate Oates explained that Linda's downward spiral was a combination of a lot of traumatic experiences in her life.
+The storyline has been revisited several times from 2021 again playing a central part of the 2024 Christmas storylines.

+The Six murder

+In February 2023, there was a flashforward scene which saw Linda, alongside Sharon, Kathy, Suki, Stacey and Denise in the Vic looking over a dead body revealing a Christmas Day murder would occur.
+In September 2023, executive producer Chris Clenshaw revealed to Bright that Linda would be the killer.
+On Christmas Day 2023, it was revealed that Linda murdered Keanu, in defense of Sharon, whom Keanu was attempting to strangle.
+It was revealed earlier in the year that a big storyline would centre around Linda, would commence in February 2023, the same month the flashforward took place.